 What are the Developmental Assets?

-The Developmental Assets® are 40 research-based, positive qualities that influence young people’s development, helping them become caring, responsible, and productive adults.
+The Developmental Assets® are 40 research-based, positive qualities determined by Search Institute that influence young people’s development, helping them become caring, responsible, and productive adults.
 Based in youth development, resiliency, and prevention research, the Developmental Assets® framework has proven to be effective and become the most widely used approach to positive youth development in the United States and, increasingly, around the world.

 Who needs them?